aridiosilva/TDD/README.md

 - In both the testing, the following needs to be considered:  Input data,  An action which needs to be performed  and Output Result;

-## Testing Technique used for Positive and Negative Testing
+## Testing Techniques used for Positive and Negative Testing

 - Following techniques are used for Positive and negative validation of testing is: